RexMS

 As package developers, we try to explain clearly how to use our

 packages and in which order to use the functions.
-But R
+But R and

-have a steep learning curve so it is critical
+Bioconductor have a steep learning curve so it is critical

 to learn where to ask for help.
 The blog post quoted above mentions some